gibbok/frontend-boilerplate/README.md

 ### Testing

 Unit tests are done with Jest.
 TypeScipts files in the component `src` folder ending with `.test.ts` or `.test.tsx` will be run through Jest.
-File for test support as `.support.test.ts` will be escluded from Jest test coverage.
+File for test support as `.support.test.ts` will be excluded from Jest test coverage.

-Run tests by executing `npm run test` or simply `npm t`, use `npm run test:watch` to conituoisly watch your tests when coding.
+Run tests by executing `npm run test` or simply `npm t`, use `npm run test:watch` to continuously watch your tests when coding.

-Visual regression can be runned using `npm run test:visual`, when you make changes and you want to save as reference use `test:visual:approve`.
+Visual regression can be run using `npm run test:visual`, when you make changes and you want to save as reference use `test:visual:approve`.

 End to End testing using Cypress can be executed locally running `npm run cy:open`, this project automatically perform headless E2E testing on CI using Travis.